redco/goose-parser/README.md

 #### Simple rule

-The purpose of this rule - retrieving simple textual node value.
+The purpose of this rule - retrieving simple textual node value(s).

 **Example:**